 January 12, 2021

-CEO, The U.S. Chamber of Commerce
+Advisor and Former Chief Executive Officer, U.S. Chamber of Commerce

 Amid the challenges of 2020, including a global pandemic and a subsequent economic crisis, American businesses have remained resilient and adapted to unprecedented circumstances.
 As U.S. Chamber of Commerce CEO Tom Donohue has noted, this survival has been aided by partnership between both business and government leadership.